Karthikeshwar1/Karthikeshwar1.github.io/blog/2023/When Generalization doesn't work.md

 <br>

-A belief or technique that works in one arena doesn't work in another.
-Things are intricate and unique, all fields require their own attention.
+Different domains require different approaches.
+What works in one field may not work in another.
+Each area has its own complexities and nuances that demand careful attention.

 ### Microsft's failure in the smartphone industry